#Measures for climate adaptation#Conservation of nature and environment#Law enforcement

 Stiftung Zukunft jetzt! and ClientEarth both seek to stop climate change, protect nature and ensure the preservation of a world worth living in.
 The partnership focuses on ClientEarth´s activities which use the law to protect the health of communities, nature and wildlife across Europe.

-Lake Vico, not far from Rome, is a Natura 2000 site site and the primary source of drinking water for local residents.
-Intensive agricultural activities led to an increase in fertiliser and pesticide use, which run off into the lake, affecting the quality of the water and deteriorating its habitats.
+Lake Vico, not far from Rome, is a Natura 2000 site and the primary source of drinking water for residents.
+However, intensive agricultural activities led to an increase in fertiliser and pesticide use, which run off into the lake.
+This has had terrible consequences for local habitats and made the water undrinkable for the local community.

 Traceable supply chains